2xmonth/hCaptcha-Solvers/README.md

 - a horse running
 - a penguin surrounded by flowers
 - a toy rabbit
+- a toy turtle
 - a toy house
 - a duck

-The model sucks.
-It's really good at recognizing images made with stable diffusion (as it should be), but it sucks for the hcaptcha prompts
+~~The model sucks.
+It's really good at recognizing images made with stable diffusion (as it should be), but it sucks for the hcaptcha prompts~~
+This model isn't as bad as I thought it was, it has recently been performing pretty well.

 If you want the full dataset (of the stable diffusion images, i dont know why you would want them though) make an issue and ill add it to releases (or something)